Date last modified: 05 September 2021

 Missing travel dates

-If your travel records are missing a critical travel date submit a Request for Information (Form 424A) to DIBP.
+If your travel records are missing a critical travel date submit a Request for Informaton (Form 424A) to the Department of Home Affairs.
 Under question 13 tick “Other”, and state the information is required urgently for a visa application.
 There is no cost to request your own records.